juliatan/movie-browser/README.md

 dependencies and so on).
 - Start the Expo server in terminal with `expo start`.
 - There is mock OMD API data defined in [`mockData.js`](./mockData.js) if you don't want to use the API.
+- Note that I've left my OMD API key in there for ease of testing - you should get your own, it's free!

 ## Testing suite
 - [Jest](https://jestjs.io/) is used as the testing suite.
 A script has been added to package.json so you can run `yarn test` to run the unit tests.
 Alternatively you can continuously monitor tests using `yarn test:watch`.